Q: Who are you?

 A: Although the creation of these products involves the donning of pipettes, pH strips, double boilers and hair nets, my background is in modelling and creative arts rather than in chemistry.
-I came to the creation of natural skincare products in a way that I often liken very much to my experience and enjoyment of cooking good food; through my love of natural flavours, scents, quality and the joyful combination of individual ingredients to create something that is nourishing and beautiful to experience.
+I came to the creation of natural skincare products in a way that I often liken very much to my experience and enjoyment of cooking good plant-based food; through my love of natural flavours, scents, quality and the joyful combination of individual ingredients to create something that is nourishing and beautiful to experience.
 The fact that the products actually work is due to mother nature providing all the tools we need, a lot of research and study on my part in learning about the benefits and uses of various plants in different cultures throughout history, plus some courses (not least in how to create and sell natural skincare products in adherence to local regulations and legalities).

 Q: Do you have anything for rosacea?